mnemnion/zitron/doc/zitron.md

 <tk continue>

-Before a program begins using a Lemon-generated parser, the program must first create the parser.
-Unless otherwise specified (see below), this will be called `Parser`.
+Before a program begins using a Zitron-generated parser, the program must first create the parser.
+Unless [otherwise specified](#name), this will be called `Parser`.
 Created like so:

 ```zig